centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha-manual/integrating-pollers.md

 ## Configuring Gorgone on the Poller

-* You now have to modify `/etc/centreon-gorgone/config.d/40-gorgoned.yaml` on the poller in order to have both central keys in this section:
+* You now have to modify `/etc/centreon-gorgone/config.d/40-gorgoned.yaml` on the Poller in order to have both central keys in this section:

 ```yml
     authorized_clients: